 As one who’s long been passionate about these so-called “lower-tier” tourneys and players, I figured it was about time to at least try to help fill the coverage void.
 On this site I hope to be able to tell some of the stories of these great players as well as those who do the good work that goes into putting together the events that host them.
 It is my intention to bring the excitement of these tournaments to you with honesty, insight, humor and hopefully some degree of intelligence.
 I hope you come along for the ride.

 Oh, and who am I?
+My name is John, though most people call me JJ.
 I am a former junior ranked player who was far too much of an on-court headcase to ever make a serious dent in the pro tennis world.
 I once had an offer to coach a lower-level pro and travel these very roads that I so espouse, but life circumstances dictated otherwise at the time.
 I am a certified (and some would say certifiable) tennis FANATIC who will get up at any hour to watch virtually any streamed match anywhere in the world.
-I currently live in the northeast U.S. and usually attend the Newport, New Haven (ATP R.I.P.) and USO tourneys every year in addition to Delray Beach (outer courts and qualies for me, thanks).
-This year I will be covering some Futures events in Florida as well as Delray Beach and all the other aforementioned tournaments.
-I also intend to attend a couple of the U.S. Challenger events that are at least somewhat nearby: Knoxville, Charlotteville, Cruella de Ville – one of the ‘villes, anyway.
-And perhaps Sunrise, too.
+I currently live in Florida and will be covering as many local Futures and Challengers as I can.
+You can contact me at firstname.lastname@example.org.

 I’ll keep the comments section open on this page if anyone wants to offer suggestions and requests about what they’d like me to cover, as well as ideas to improve this site.
 Thanks for reading!